 They use a unique vapour system which prevents oil-based paints from drying out.
 The special fluid soaked pads used can be replaced periodically to ensure that stored brushes never dry out – so, in theory, brushes can be stored in the Brushmate indefinitely.

-This 4 brush version costs from around £18 and replacement vapour pads can be bought for around £1.50.
 Although this is aimed at the trade user the low cost makes it a practical alternative to the simple water filled tub for a keen DIY’er.

 This might appear an expensive option but when you consider the cost of replacing brushes it’s an investment which will pay back year after year.

 Morgan – Just wandering if I washed out all my oil based brushes that I use frequently as I am an apprentice decorator, with white spirit will this eventually cause damage to them.

 Darren – If you wash them out afterwards with warm soapy water this should remove any residues and keep your brushes in good condition.
 However, if you are using the same brushes fairly regularly you’ll find keeping them in a Brushmate box is a lot easier.
 You do have to clean the boxes out from time to time but only once every few weeks or so.

 Polly M – My Dad lent me a lovely old paintbrush that belonged to my Grandad.
 My husband left it in a tub of artex remover and has ruined it.
 Read more…